urql-graphql/urql/docs/basics/errors.md

 ![Combined errors](../assets/urql-combined-error.png)

-It's worth noting that an `error` can coexit and be returned in a successful request alongside `data`.
+It's worth noting that an `error` can coexist and be returned in a successful request alongside `data`.
 This is because in GraphQL a query can have partially failed but still contain some data.
 In that case `CombinedError` will be passed to us with `graphQLErrors`, while `data` may still be set.